 Traditional burial practices have been implicated in transmission as they involve mourners having contact with the deceased infectious body.
 The importance of burial practices cannot be underestimated as they are strictly controlled by the male and female societies (known as 'secret societies' in English) who are central to local and regional politics.
 Medical teams wishing to prevent traditional burials will likely be intervening in domains of power and 'secret' knowledge that lie at the heart of the socio-political fabric which society officials control.

 Secret knowledge, and membership of particular societies which offer access to that knowledge (to different degrees) characterises this region of West Africa.
 Much about the medical response may resonate with these themes: hiding patients behind screens (in isolation), wearing masks (protective clothing).
 It may be that medical teams are interpreted as another 'secret society'.
-Response teams should be sensitive to these possibilities and aware of their why they may face resistance.
+Response teams should be sensitive to these possibilities and aware of why they may face resistance.

 As with disease, there are multiple kinds and causes of death.
 Certain circumstances – such as sudden death or that of a pregnant woman – raise suspicion.
 'Witchcraft' is the most frequently discussed but this confuses some distinct phenomena including malicious spirits, bad intent by sorcerers, and inappropriate behaviour.
 Such deaths may require special practices and again secret knowledge is likely to be important.
 This may be an additional reason why funerals are proving a flashpoint in this epidemic.
 It is possible that by not allowing the secret societies to carry out the appropriate cleansing after unusual deaths that medical teams are perceived to be making the situation worse.